Wayland and Qt

 |In a single-process system, if you're using the same textures, background, or icons in many places, those images are only stored once.
 In contrast, if you use these images in a multi-process system, then you have to store them multiple times.
 In this case, one solution is to share graphical resource between clients.
 Qt already allows sharing image resources in main memory across processes without involving Wayland.
 Sharing GPU textures across processes, on the other hand, requires more intricate solutions.
 With Qt, such solutions can be developed as Wayland extension protocols and with QQuickImageProvider, for instance.|

 |On a single-process system, the application accesses the main frame buffer directly.
 This means that the latency between input events and reflecting them on screen can be minimized in such a setup.
 On a multi-process system, the application content has to be triple-buffered to ensure the client isn't drawing into the buffers while they are simultaneously being read by the server, as that would cause tearing.
 This means that there is an implicit latency in a multi-process system.|

-X11, a desktop protocol from the 80s, no longer fits with how graphics hardware works today.
-It is large, complex, and lacks customizability.
+As described earlier, X11 is not an optimal match for typical system setups today.
+It is quite large and complex, and it lacks customizability.
 In fact, it is difficult to run a client fluidly with X11, and reach 60 fps without tearing.
 Wayland, in contrast, is easier to implement, has better performance, and contains all the necessary parts to run efficiently on modern graphics hardware.
 For embedded, multi-process systems on Linux, Wayland is the standard.

 However, if you are working with old hardware or legacy applications, then Wayland may not be a good option.
 The Wayland protocol is designed with security and isolation in mind, and is strict/conservative about what information and functionality is available to clients.
 While this leads to a cleaner and more secure interface, some functionality that legacy applications expect may no longer be available on Wayland.